SS Pacific (1850): Wreck discovery and recovery

 This is a sonar image of Pacific's two paddlewheels lying in the silt.
 The bright spot in the center of each is likely the drive shaft poking out of the mud.
 The depressions are 8 meters in diameter, matching the size of Pacific's paddlewheels.
 The two bright spots near the paddlewheels are bits of fishing gear that snagged on the drive shafts and ripped away.

 Pacifics cargo included at least 200 lb of gold, sparking the interest of treasure hunters.
 Given the historical significance of the ship and its loss, others have been interested in the wreck from an archeological perspective as well.
 At least six different parties have mounted searches for the wreck of the Pacific since 1993.
 The wreck has proven hard to locate for a variety of reasons.
 First, it is certain that the mariners on Orpheus did not know precisely where they were and thus could not accurately report the position of the collision.
 Second, almost no one survived from Pacific, and certainly none of the deck officers who might have been able to report the position of the sinking.
 Third, the water is deep and the bottom uneven in the area of the sinking.
 Finally, after over a century on the sea floor, the wooden hull and other organic matter in the wreck would have decomposed leaving little more than a flat debris field, some of which was likely covered in silt.

 This fire brick was recovered from the wreck site.
-Pacific's boilers certainly used this type of material.
+Pacifics boilers certainly used this type of material.
 Note the dark soot on the end that faced the coal fires.